 Mr. Hanevy from the Department of Education and Skills gave a synopsis of the Bill.
 We have had several conversations on it and I thank him for his engagement.
 He made the point that if a parent had a grievance about the exclusion of a child from a school sports team, the parent could ask the ombudsman for education, if there was one, to exercise the power of direction to have the team's composition altered.
 That is bordering on insulting because it is nonsensical and ridiculous.
 The board of management is not responsible for the make-up of a school team.
 I do not know of anywhere in the country where the board of management picks the team.
 The team is picked by the teacher of sports on the day.
 I am talking about decisions made by the board of management that should be appealed.
 This is taking it a step too far and there is an over-emphasis on the legal side of it that we could all be tied up in courts for the rest of our lives.
 I have accepted from the outset that I would be quite happy to remove that.

 I have had discussions with Dr. Muldoon over a long time, including during his former role within the organisation.
 One of the cases I read in his report was about a school had expelled a girl because she was pregnant.
 A parent wrote to Dr. Muldoon and he carried out his investigation.
-If my memory serves me correctly, he wrote to the school advising that it should admit the pregnant girl and had no grounds to expel her but from that day to this one, the letter was ignored.
+If my memory serves me correctly, he wrote to the school advising that it should admit the pregnant girl and had no grounds to expel her but from that day to this one, the letter has been ignored.
 That is my issue with this.
 Even when Dr. Muldoon suggested something, he was ignored.
-Some 95% or so of schools are good and are doing a wonderful job but when 5%, 2% or 1% are letting us down.
+Some 95% or so of schools are good and are doing a wonderful job but 5%, 2% or 1% are letting us down.
 What are we going to do with them?
 Children's livelihoods, education and well-being are all tied up in that.

 I read Mr. Tyndall's submission with interest.
 As I said to the Ombudsman for Children's office, he does not get the educational aspect of it.
 He does not understand it.
 He referred to 87 complaints about Student Universal Support Ireland, SUSI, or 82%.
 They are about financial matters.
 They are not educational complaints.
 I do not see that as him addressing educational issues and educational welfare.
 They are mathematical by nature and are related to accounting and somebody's income.
 I am trying to make the point about the difference between educational welfare and financial welfare, general welfare and so on.
 Mr. Tyndall mentioned access, finance and administration.
 They are not really educational issues by nature.
 If I was to ask Mr. Tyndall what he thinks of the ongoing teachers' dispute which is affecting only third years but will affect leaving certificate students shortly, which would come under his remit, what would he say?
 I am not putting him on the spot, because I will not ask the question, but if I was to ask what he thinks of the teachers' refusal to correct their own children's work from an educational aspect and the protection of leaving certificate children, would he have a view on it?
 I do not expect him to have one and am not asking that question.
 That is the point I am trying to make.
 An education ombudsman would be solely dedicated to educational issues.